 “It was one of the most emotionally challenging rescue intakes we have ever been through since these kitties were so sick,” admits manager Lindsay Haglund.

-If you are interested in adopting one of the Deck the Halls Kittens–or any of the many other deserving cats in their care–please follow their Facebook page to receive notifications.
+Please contact them if you are interested in adopting one of the Deck the Halls Kittens.
+Or any of the many other deserving cats in their care!
+Please follow their Facebook page to receive notifications.
 If you would like to donate, please follow their Paypal link here.
 Remember, they are a foster based rescue organization.
 The felines are only available through partnerships with local shelters.

 It truly takes a village to save even the smallest life.